-Boy Scouts Keeps National Ban on Gay Scouts and Scout Leaders
+Boy Scouts Keeps National Ban on GBT Scouts and Leaders

 Today the Boy Scouts of America (BSA) Board put off a decision on changing its membership policy to include gay scouts.
 HRC President Chad Griffin issued this statement in response to the Board’s inaction.